Robo-Chef/Modular-Pi-Server/RASPBERRY_PI_SERVER_SETUP.md

 _**Note:** Values for hostname, username, password, and timezone should match those configured in your `.env` file (copied from `env.example`)._

-- **Set hostname:** `my-pihole.local` (Match `PIHOLE_HOSTNAME` in `.env`)
+- **Set hostname:** `my-pihole.local`
-  _Explanation: Setting a descriptive hostname like `my-pihole.local` makes it easier to identify your Raspberry Pi on your local network._
+    _Explanation: Choose a descriptive hostname like `my-pihole.local` to easily identify your Raspberry Pi on your local network.
+You will set this same value for `PIHOLE_HOSTNAME` in your `.env` file later._
 - **Set username and password:**
-  - Username: `your_username` (You can change this, but remember to update `scripts/setup.sh` and other relevant files if you do.)
+  - Username: `your_username`
-  - Password: `CHANGE_ME` (Match `UNIVERSAL_PASSWORD` in `.env`)
+  - Password: `CHANGE_ME`
     _Explanation: Choose a strong, unique username and password.
 This will be your primary login for the Raspberry Pi via SSH.
-The password should match the `UNIVERSAL_PASSWORD` in your `.env` for initial consistency._
+You will set this same password for `UNIVERSAL_PASSWORD` in your `.env` file later._
-- Configure wireless LAN: Leave blank (as wired Ethernet is primary)
+- **Configure wireless LAN:** Leave blank (as wired Ethernet is primary)
     _Explanation: For a server, a wired Ethernet connection is generally more stable and reliable than Wi-Fi.
 We prioritize a wired connection._
-- Set locale settings:
+- **Set locale settings:**
-  - Time Zone: `America/New_York` (Match `TZ` in `.env`)
+  - Time Zone: `America/New_York`
-    _Explanation: Setting the correct timezone is crucial for accurate logging, scheduling, and overall system functionality._
+    _Explanation: Setting the correct timezone is crucial for accurate logging, scheduling, and overall system functionality.
+You will set this same value for `TZ` in your `.env` file later._
   - Keyboard Layout: (Default, can confirm later)
-- Enable SSH: `✓` **Use password authentication**
+- **Enable SSH:** `✓` **Use password authentication**
     _Explanation: SSH (Secure Shell) allows you to remotely access and control your Raspberry Pi from another computer.
 Enabling password authentication is for initial setup, which will later be hardened with key-based authentication for enhanced security._
-- Options:
+- **Options:**
   - Eject media when finished: `✓`
   - Enable telemetry: `✓`
     _Explanation: Enabling telemetry provides anonymous usage data to the Raspberry Pi Foundation, helping them improve future versions of the Imager and OS.
 This is optional and can be disabled if preferred._